turbot/guardrails-docs/docs/runbooks/enterprise-install/update-ted/index.md

 ![Parameters Verification](/images/docs/guardrails/runbooks/enterprise-install/update-ted/update-ted-verify-parameters.png)

-**Note**
+> [!NOTE]

-- A frequent issue arises when databases employ auto-scaling storage.
+> A frequent issue arises when databases employ auto-scaling storage.
 Discrepancies in storage figures between the stack and the product can occur if the database has expanded since installation.
-- Upgrading to a major version can introduce significant changes and potential risks.
+> Upgrading to a major version can introduce significant changes and potential risks.
 You should not upgrade to a new major version without first consulting with Turbot Support.
-- To ensure cost-efficiency, review and update instance types and Elasticache Versions at least annually to align with the latest supported options.
+> To ensure cost-efficiency, review and update instance types and Elasticache Versions at least annually to align with the latest supported options.

 ## Step 7: Update TED